sonarahbar/xgboost-polars-classification/README.md

 5. **Create Binary Target**: Add the result as a new column called `target`.
 6. **Save Data**: Export the enriched dataset for model training.

-Here's a refined version of your **3.1 Experimental Setup** section.
-The flow has been improved for clarity, conciseness, and professional tone while retaining all the technical details:

 ---

 ### 3. Experimental Setup